eshannaik/Desktop-Assistant/README.md

 #### The purpose of this project is to make a Desktop Assistant that can help a person while on his computer.
 #### Please change any of the file paths based on your system when downloading this project.
+#### To run this program open your console and run using "python assistant.py"

 ____________________________________________________________________________________________________________________________________________
 #### The librabries used are -